-Here in Southwest Florida location, the majority of the exchanges we facilitate are for taxpayers selling investment property in Northern states, and exchanging into property in the Florida sunshine.
-The objective is primarily to rent the property out, and also have the opportunity to enjoy it themselves.
-Previously, it had been difficult to determine what the IRS expects when it comes to vacation homes and how they would be treated within the context of the 1031 exchange.
+Midland IRA has its South office in sunny southwest Florida.
+The majority of the exchanges we facilitate are for taxpayers selling investment property in Northern states and exchanging into property in the Florida sunshine.
+The objective is primarily to rent the property out and also have the opportunity to enjoy it themselves.
+Previously, it had been difficult to determine what the IRS expects when it comes to vacation property and how it would be treated within the context of the 1031 exchange.
 Thanks to Revenue Procedure 2008-16 and Moore v.
 Commissioner, we now have clear guidelines as to what would qualify and what would not.
-In order for your vacation home to qualify for 1031 treatment, the following criteria must be met:
+In order for your vacation property to qualify for 1031 treatment, the following criteria must be met:

 During the 24 months prior to the sale: